Union of the Democratic Centre (Spain): Formation

-The UCD governed Spain until December 1982.
+In government

 In the elections of 15 June 1977, the party took 34.4% of the vote and 166 seats of the 350 in the Congress of Deputies.
 The party governed as a minority and worked with all major parties in the Congress, including the rightist People's Alliance and the parties of the left, the Spanish Socialist Workers' Party (PSOE) and Communists (PCE).
 Suárez became the first democratically chosen prime minister of Spain after the Franco period.
 The UCD played a major role in writing the new constitution, as three of the seven members of the constitutional drafting commission, established after those elections, came from the party.
-In March 1979 the UCD again won the general election but could not attain a majority, with 34.8% of the vote and 168 deputies.

-Demise

-The demise of the UCD began when in 1979 the Socialist Party moderated its outlook by dropping the references to Marxism from its programme.
-At the same time, the right-wing People's Alliance increasingly oriented to the political centre and, by undergoing a generation change, could overcome its Francoist image.
-Thus, the space for the centrist UCD shrank.
-Despite this, the UCD was returned for a second term in 1979, with a slight increase in vote share.
+In 1979, the Socialist Workers' Party moderated its outlook by dropping the references to Marxism from its programme.
+At the same time, the right-wing People's Alliance increasingly moved to the political centre (and, by undergoing a generational change, could overcome its Francoist image), thus the space for the centrist UCD shrank.
+Despite this, the UCD was returned for a second term in the 1979 general election, with a slight increase in vote share but could not attain a majority, with 34.8% of the vote and 168 deputies.

-Internal divisions
+Internal divisions and defections

-The fundamental reason for the party's disappearance was internal conflict between its diverse factions, which led to the resignation of Suárez as prime minister in January 1981.
-Suárez was replaced by Leopoldo Calvo Sotelo for the remainder of the term of the Cortes.
+The demise of the UCD began when an internal conflict emerged between its diverse factions.
 Many believe that the only factor that had kept the party together was the writing of the constitution.
 With that work done, the party became increasingly unpopular due to the growth of unemployment, inflation and the general economic crisis affecting the country.